 - Children's participation in research- competence, opt out consent, children's assent to treatment

 - Just distribution of resources

 - Professional practice, including communication/confidentiality between providers

-Professor David Isaacs is a consultant paediatric infectious disease specialist at the Children's Hospital at Westmead and Professor at the University of Sydney.
+Professor David Isaacs is the Medical Lead for the SCHN Clinical Ethics Support Service, a recently retired consultant paediatric infectious disease specialist at the Children's Hospital at Westmead and Professor at the University of Sydney.

 David has a post-graduate diploma in bioethics from Monash University and teaches, writes and researches ethical issues, mostly related to paediatrics.
 He consulted on children in detention in Nauru and has become a passionate advocate for families seeking asylum.
 See his academic profile.

 Associate Professor Henry Kilham is a recently retired senior staff specialist paediatrician at the Children's Hospital at Westmead.
 He has a longstanding interest and training in clinical ethics and has been actively engaged in developing clinical ethics and the service over the last 20 years Henry remains involved with our SCHN Clinical Ethics Support Service as an honorary member of the Network.